mvmorin/stomp/keyboard-parts/README.md

 The main benefit of these footprints is the extra information of the keyboard backplate they contain.
 To easily export these features to the backplate KiCad project, the *eco1*, *eco2*, and *cmts* layers of all other footprints used need to either be empty or contain the corresponding information.

 # Known Issues
-* ~~Alps cutouts are a little tight.
-About 60% of the cutouts in the test print needed filing.~~
+* ~~MX stabilizer cutout are tight but fully usable.~~
-* ~~Cherry stabilizer cutout are tight but usable.~~
+* ~~Mounting pin holes for 5-pin MX switches are tight but fully usable.~~

 # Untested Footprints
 Footprint features that not have been test printed/manufactured:
-* The new 0.1mm larger Alps switch and MX stabilizer cutouts.
+* The new 0.1mm larger MX stabilizer cutouts and mounting pin holes for 5-pn MX switches.

 # Licenses
 [![License: CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/)